Row of solar panels

 5. Installation issues

-If you’ve noticed that your solar system is not producing as much as you were expecting, then there may have been a mistake or misconnection during the installation process that is causing the system to malfunction or have a decreased output.
-This is where it is important to do your research before installation to make sure you have a quality installer.
+If your solar system is not producing as much as expected, then there may have been a mistake or misconnection during installation that causes the system to malfunction or reduce output.
+Do your homework before installation to find a qualified installer.

-You will have to contact an expert to diagnose the issue and fix it.
-You should also make sure the system is working properly before they leave to avoid additional callouts.
+An expert can diagnose the issue and fix it.
+Make sure the system is working properly before the specialist leaves to avoid extra delays and callout fees.

 6. Broken panels

-Solar panels are a hefty investment, but if a panel is broken, depending on your setup and the type of inverters you have installed, it could not only impact the individual solar panel energy generation but the entire system.
+Solar panels require a significant upfront investment.
+If a panel is broken, depending on your setup and the type of inverters that were installed, it could impact on the whole system.

-Depending on what’s wrong with the panel, it can be difficult to repair so replacement may be your best option.
-This is why it is important to know what the solar PV system warranty covers.
+Depending on what’s wrong with the panel, performing repairs can be difficult and replacement may be the best option.
+Take a moment to understand exactly what the solar PV system warranty covers.

-Your best bet in this situation is to contact a professional to determine whether or not the panel is broken, if it is capable of being fixed and what the best course of action is.
+Your best bet in this situation is to contact a professional to determine whether or not the panel is broken, if it is repairable and what the best next step is.

 Read More: How to choose the right solar panels for my home